-There are several types of roof designs for storage tanks which influence the amount of emissions released from tank use, though have no effect on the amount of emissions released during tank cleaning.
-Calculation of working and storage losses is performed by the EPA's TANKS program.
-Refer to the "Storage Tanks" chapter of the Stationary Guide for additional information.
+There are several types of roof designs for storage tanks that influence the amount of emissions released from tank use, though have no effect on the amount of emissions released during tank cleaning.
+Refer to the "Storage Tanks" chapter of the latest version of the Air Emissions Guide for Air Force Stationary Sources for additional information.